VerbVerbs

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For bangon, put the main stress on the uppercase syllable in BA-ngon.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-bangon” in a Sentence — 1 Examples
+bangon” in a Sentence — 1 Example

 Bangon na, hapon na!